Frequently asked questions about the budget

 How large is the City's budget?

-The 2018 City Council adopted budget is $1.54 billion, a 5.9 percent increase from the 2017 adopted budget of $1.45 billion, including component units such as the Minneapolis Park Board, Municipal Building Commission, and Board of Estimate and Taxation.
+The 2019 Mayor's recommended budget is $1.55 billion, a 9.8 percent increase from the 2018 adopted budget of $1.41 billion, excluding component units such as the Minneapolis Park Board, Municipal Building Commission, and Board of Estimate and Taxation.

 How is the City's budget spent?

-After public works, the next largest departments are the Police Department (12%), Park Board (8%), Community Planning & Economic Development (6%), Fire Department (4%), and Convention Center (3%).
-All other departments combine to make up the remaining 20% of the budget.
+After public works, the next largest departments are the Police Department (12%), Community Planning & Economic Development (8%), Fire Department (4%), and Convention Center (4%).
+All other departments combine to make up the remaining 19% of the budget.

 How many City employees are there?
 How has that number changed in recent years?

-The City has budgeted to pay over 5,137 full-time equivalents (FTEs) in 2018.
-An FTE is a statistical representation of the hours paid to one individual for a full 40 hour work week, each week for one full year.
+The City has budgeted to pay over 4,254 full-time equivalents (FTEs) in 2019.
+An FTE is a statistical representation of the hours paid to one individual for a full 40-hour work week, each week for one full year.

 What are the City's primary sources of revenue?

-In addition to property taxes the City is funded through licenses & permits – including for construction, rental property, foodservice and lodging businesses, and others; charges for services, such as inspection fees, animal care and control adoption fees, zoning and development fees, and others; sales and entertainment taxes; utility rates; revenue from the parking facilities we operate both on- and off-street; and, Local Government Aid and other aids from the State of Minnesota.
+In addition to property taxes the City is funded through licenses & permits – including for construction, rental property, food service and lodging businesses, and others; charges for services, such as inspection fees, animal care and control and adoption fees, zoning and development fees and related; sales and entertainment taxes; utility rates; revenue from the parking facilities we operate both on- and off-street; and Local Government Aid and other aids from the State of Minnesota.

 How much does the City have in reserves or "rainy day" funds?

 City financial policy dictates how much of a reserve, or “rainy day” amount, we hold in each of our funds.
-The General Fund and Internal Service Funds carry a 17% reserve.
+The General Fund and Internal Service Funds carry a 17% and 15% reserve respectively.
 Self-sustaining Enterprise Funds are required to carry a 25% reserve.
 The General Fund also has a required amount we’re to hold in contingency in case revenues fail to meet projections, or unplanned expenditures for emergencies pop up.
-General Fund contingency must be budgeted at no less than 10% of budgeted General Fund expenditures.
+General Fund contingency must be budgeted at no less than 1% of budgeted General Fund expenditures.

 The City strives to balance the needs of responsible financial management by holding reserves for unforeseen circumstance with a responsibility to residents, businesses, and visitors to collect only those monies needed to deliver services and carry out our mission.
 It’s in balancing these two goals that we’re able to maximize public value.